sw-code/sw-code.github.io/_posts/2023-10-25-making-unity-a-decent-employee-0.md

 <!-- meme idea: this is fine -->

 BUT don't give up!
-You and me, we are clever developers, we will not restrain from employing dark magic to squeeze Unity into something we can work with.
+Let me tell you: You and me, we are clever developers, we will not restrain from employing dark magic to squeeze Unity into something we can work with.

 > If your strategy was instead to switch to Unreal (what are you doing here??!), please let me know how it went in the comments.
 I might envy you :>

-# Are you series
+# Why so series
 <!-- TODO: this section is as focused as the drawer in your kitchen that contains both the scissors and the banana shaped tupperware. delete everything except the table of contents? -->

-Now, in my handful of years of fulltime Unity development, I have learned one or two things, that I'm happy to share today.
+Hi!
+I'm Johannes.
+In my handful of years of fulltime Unity development at [SWCode](https://swcode.io), I have discovered one or two goodies, that I'm happy to share with you now.
 Maybe this stuff is widely known, maybe it's a secret, maybe I'm an Idiot lol.
 All I know is that I'm writing the blog posts I wish I had read when starting to developing real projects in Unity.

 > I can't be the only one thinking that Unity is horribly unreliable.
 I often wondered how all the professional studios deal with that, and my colleagues did too.
 In case you know, hit me up in the comment section!